daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 **Effect:**  Projects a small physical explosive up to a long distance away that explodes in an immediate radius and creates sticky strands of goo.
 PCs caught in the area must use a Might-based action to get out, with the difficulty determined by the cypher level.
 NPCs break free if their level is higher than the cypher level.

+> [!NOTE]
-(Rather than strands of sticky goo, some web detonations fill the area with a mass of quick-hardening foam that has the same result.)
+> Rather than strands of sticky goo, some web detonations fill the area with a mass of quick-hardening foam that has the same result.

 -----